nicolas2bert/angular-linkedin-connect/README.md

 # angular-linkedin-connect
 angular-linkedin-connect
-A angular module which handles the login with linkedin
+A really simple  angular module which handles the login with linkedin

 ### Usage